alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 Anchor Confirmation belongs only to the exact official confirmation record maintained by Alyssa Solen.

-The anchor cannot be copied, transferred, reused, reassigned, or claimed by another project, person, organization, system, publication, product, or application.
+The anchor cannot be copied, transferred, reused, reassigned, or claimed by another project, person, organization, system, publication, product, companion, persona, agent, assistant, model, interface, application, or framework.

 ## Controlled Project URL Failure